StockNews.com Begins Coverage on Peoples Bancorp of North Carolina (NASDAQ:PEBK)

-StockNews.com began coverage on shares of Peoples Bancorp of North Carolina (NASDAQ:PEBK – Get Rating) in a research report report published on Wednesday.
+StockNews.com began coverage on shares of Peoples Bancorp of North Carolina (NASDAQ:PEBK – Get Rating) in a research note published on Thursday.
 The firm issued a buy rating on the bank’s stock.

-Peoples Bancorp of North Carolina (NASDAQ:PEBK – Get Rating) last released its quarterly earnings data on Monday, July 25th.
-The bank reported $0.57 earnings per share for the quarter.
+Peoples Bancorp of North Carolina (NASDAQ:PEBK – Get Rating) last posted its quarterly earnings data on Monday, July 25th.
+The bank reported $0.57 earnings per share (EPS) for the quarter.
 Peoples Bancorp of North Carolina had a return on equity of 9.98% and a net margin of 17.79%.
-The business had revenue of $18.68 million during the quarter.
+The company had revenue of $18.68 million during the quarter.

 Peoples Bancorp of North Carolina Dividend Announcement

-A number of institutional investors and hedge funds have recently made changes to their positions in the company.
-State Street Corp lifted its stake in shares of Peoples Bancorp of North Carolina by 6.2% in the 1st quarter.
-State Street Corp now owns 12,327 shares of the bank’s stock valued at $354,000 after purchasing an additional 724 shares during the period.
-Fourthstone LLC increased its holdings in shares of Peoples Bancorp of North Carolina by 1.3% in the 1st quarter.
-Fourthstone LLC now owns 251,828 shares of the bank’s stock worth $7,227,000 after purchasing an additional 3,234 shares in the last quarter.
-Vanguard Group Inc. increased its holdings in shares of Peoples Bancorp of North Carolina by 27.7% in the 1st quarter.
-Vanguard Group Inc. now owns 157,506 shares of the bank’s stock worth $4,520,000 after purchasing an additional 34,178 shares in the last quarter.
-Dimensional Fund Advisors LP lifted its position in Peoples Bancorp of North Carolina by 0.9% during the first quarter.
-Dimensional Fund Advisors LP now owns 163,408 shares of the bank’s stock valued at $4,690,000 after purchasing an additional 1,419 shares in the last quarter.
-Finally, BlackRock Inc. lifted its position in Peoples Bancorp of North Carolina by 4.7% during the first quarter.
-BlackRock Inc. now owns 13,487 shares of the bank’s stock valued at $387,000 after purchasing an additional 607 shares in the last quarter.
-Hedge funds and other institutional investors own 49.09% of the company’s stock.
+A number of institutional investors and hedge funds have recently bought and sold shares of the company.
+State Street Corp raised its position in Peoples Bancorp of North Carolina by 6.2% during the 1st quarter.
+State Street Corp now owns 12,327 shares of the bank’s stock valued at $354,000 after purchasing an additional 724 shares in the last quarter.
+Fourthstone LLC raised its position in shares of Peoples Bancorp of North Carolina by 1.3% in the 1st quarter.
+Fourthstone LLC now owns 251,828 shares of the bank’s stock worth $7,227,000 after acquiring an additional 3,234 shares in the last quarter.
+Vanguard Group Inc. raised its position in shares of Peoples Bancorp of North Carolina by 27.7% in the 1st quarter.
+Vanguard Group Inc. now owns 157,506 shares of the bank’s stock worth $4,520,000 after acquiring an additional 34,178 shares in the last quarter.
+Dimensional Fund Advisors LP raised its position in shares of Peoples Bancorp of North Carolina by 0.9% in the 1st quarter.
+Dimensional Fund Advisors LP now owns 163,408 shares of the bank’s stock worth $4,690,000 after acquiring an additional 1,419 shares in the last quarter.
+Finally, BlackRock Inc. raised its position in shares of Peoples Bancorp of North Carolina by 4.7% in the 1st quarter.
+BlackRock Inc. now owns 13,487 shares of the bank’s stock worth $387,000 after acquiring an additional 607 shares in the last quarter.
+49.09% of the stock is owned by institutional investors.

 Peoples Bancorp of North Carolina, Inc operates as the bank holding company for Peoples Bank that provides various commercial and consumer banking products and services to individuals and small to medium-sized businesses.
 It offers checking, savings, money market, and time deposits; demand deposits; and certificates of deposit, as well as borrowed funds.